huggingface/blog/Lora-for-sequence-classification-with-Roberta-Llama-Mistral.md

 ## Evaluation Metrics

-First, we define the perfomance metrics we will use to compare the three models: F1 score, recall, precision and accuracy:
+First, we define the performance metrics we will use to compare the three models: F1 score, recall, precision and accuracy:

 ```python
 #Define evaluation metrics